dazuma/toys/toys/README.md

     toys greet --help

-It matters where you put the `.toys.rb` file.
-If you are in the same directory as the file, you have access to the tools you defined.
-And if you cd down into a subdirectory, you will still have access, because Toys searches up the directory tree.
-But if you cd up to a parent directory, Toys will no longer find the file.
-So by writing different `.toys.rb` files in different directories, you can "scope" your tools to the projects where they apply.
-(You might notice this is similar to how Rake searches for `Rakefile`s!)
+Toys searches up the directory hierarchy for Toys files.
+So it will find this `.toys.rb` if you are located in this directory or any subdirectory.
+It will also read multiple files if it finds them, so you can "scope" your tools more specifically or generally by locating them in your directory hierarchy.

-If you want to define "global" tools that apply anywhere, write a `.toys.rb` file either in your home directory, or in the system config directory (usually `/etc`).
-Toys always searches these directories.
+If you want to define "global" tools that apply anywhere, write a Toys file either in your home directory, or in the system configuration directory (usually `/etc`).
+Toys always searches these locations.

 ### A more sophisticated example